DannieBGoode/opensx70/_posts/2019/06/2019-06-10-the-report.md

 [Polaroid Corporation Annual Report for 1972 - Part II](https://github.com/openSX70/Documentation/blob/master/specifications/reports/PCAR-1972-part-II-Report.pdf)

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/06/2019-06-10-the-report-04.jpg)

+I just want to point out what for me is the obvious, and what SX70 meant for the company.

+- he bet the farm on a new product a dream: some say it cost more than half a billion dollars of the era.

+- new technologies had to be invented that didn't exist.

+- Polaroid had already a successful product.

+- All those wonderful new inventions (they set up to build a reflex camera when they didn't know if the film could made) had to be mass produced.
+I cannot enphasize enough that is soo difficult.

+-At that time Kodak was no longer an asset-collaborator, many of the "parts" to the process that Kodak provided had to be manufactured in-house, to even higher precision.

+-one of the crown archivements in the film side was "*Aspirin" the opacifier that permited the camera to exist.
+BUT that came late when camera development was way ahead *assuming* such goal would be accomplished.

+-on the camera side, many many breakthroughs had to me made by Dr. Baker and Dr. Plummer.
+Many times the problem was mass production.

 I hope you enjoy the report as much as I did!